Mintxshi/basil/readme.md

-# Basil
+# Citron
-### Basil is a roblox-javascript client that is capable of running code, automating a bot to chat to teammates, and much more.
+### citron is a roblox-javascript client that is capable of running code, automating a bot to chat to teammates, and much more.
 ---

 ## Info